mathias-brandewinder/mathias-brandewinder.github.io/_posts/2022-12-04-The-Elves-Factory.md

 On the probability front, I was quite surprised when I realized that the problem was separable.
 The result is interesting to me, for 2 reasons.
 First, we end up using the full tape of failures for every event.
-Even when we do not observe the event type we care about, that contains usable information, because we know that the event in question did not "win the race".
+Even when we do not observe the event type we care about, we have usable information, because we know that the event in question did not "win the race".
 Then, fundamentally the log likelihood for each distribution depends only on the PDF and CDF for that distribution, and nothing else.
 As an interesting result, the approach can be generalized to any mixture of distributions, as long as we have